-E. Hydro's Requests
+G. Hydro's Requests

-- 22. Therefore, Hydro requests that the Board approve pursuant to subsection 70(1) of the Act: - (i) The discontinuance of Rate No. 5.1L, Secondary Energy; - (ii) Rate No. 5.1L, Non-Firm Energy, as set out in Schedule 2 to this Application; and - (iii) The modification of the IIC Rate Sheets, as set out in Schedule 3 to this Application.
+- 30. Therefore, Hydro requests that the Board approve pursuant to subsection 70(1) of the Act: - (i) The discontinuance of Rate No. 5.1L, Secondary Energy; - (ii) Rate No. 5.1L, Non-Firm Energy, as set out in Revision 1 of Schedule 2 to this Application; [] - (iii) The modification of the IIC Rate Sheets, as set out in Revision 1 of Schedule 3 to this Application; and - (iv) The revisions to the Supply Cost Variance Deferral Account as set out in Schedule 4 to this Application.